“I write in these pages because the pages do not forget.

 Sing the Song of Sorrows.

-This is the Epic as chanted by Makata Huni, greatest storyteller of the Lakungdulan Isles, whose name lives on in the words that thrive in the hearts of his listeners.
+This is the Epic as chanted by Gatmakata Hu Ni, greatest storyteller of the Lakungdulan Isles, whose name lives on in the words that thrive in the hearts of his listeners.

-Join these heroes as they venture forth into the Land of the Fireleaves, in the Heart of the World, and obtain their ultimate destiny.
+Join these heroes, the Karanduun, Worthy of Song, as they venture forth into the Land of the Fireleaves and their destiny intertwines.

 This is what the fireleaves danced.

 This is a web serial — that is, a novel serialized into the internet — that is free for all to read.
 It follows a cast of characters as they go through a land inspired by Filipino Myth, Spanish Philippines, and the Philippine Revolution.
 I wrote it when I was inspired by the vast swathes of usual Western European Myth, and then saw The Witcher by Andrzej Sapkowski, who wrote Fantasy but with his own Polish bent.
 I loved the feel and unfamiliarity of it despite using conventional monsters and tropes, and decided to set out and write something like it.

 In summation, this is an Epic Fantasy with a world inspired by Filipino Mythology, the Ancient Filipino world, as well as the Colonial Filipino period, and the Philippine Revolution Period.
 Will it expand to other areas of the world of Sanlibutan?
 We don’t know.
 But for now, we venture into the Lakungdulan Isles.

 The serial is also now up on webfictionguide.com!
 Write a review if you’d like.
 It would be supernally appreciated!
 In addition, please consider taking a few seconds out of your day to support the serial by voting for it on topwebfiction!

 Also, I will be posting this up on RoyalRoad Legends (royalroadl.com)!